jerrybopara/LinuxEmailQueue/README.md

 #### - Or due to some security issues we want to move MySql to a seprate location.

 ### *PREREQUISITES*
-- Collect the Basic information about your Setup.
+1. Collect the Basic information about your Setup.
--
+   - Check your Installed OS.
+   - Keep an MySql Credentials with you.
+   - Make sure you've sudo user access of the server.

+2.